What is alcoholic ketoacidosis?

 Cells need glucose (sugar) and insulin to function properly.
-Glucose comes from the food you eat, and the pancreas produces insulin.
+Glucose comes from the food you eat, and insulin is produced by the pancreas.
 When you drink alcohol, your pancreas may stop producing insulin for a short time.
-Without insulin, your cells will not be able to use the glucose you consume for energy.
+Without insulin, your cells won’t be able to use the glucose you consume for energy.
 To get the energy you need, your body will start to burn fat.

-When your body burns fat for energy, by-products known as ketones bodies are produced.
+When your body burns fat for energy, byproducts known as ketone bodies are produced.
 If your body is not producing insulin, ketone bodies will begin to build up in your bloodstream.
-This buildup of ketone can produce a life-threatening condition known as ketoacidosis.
-Ketoacidosis caused by the consumption of alcohol is known as alcoholic ketoacidosis.
-Ketoacidosis can also develop in patients who have diabetes.
-This condition is known as diabetic ketoacidosis, or DKA.
+This buildup of ketones can produce a life-threatening condition known as ketoacidosis.

-Excessive alcohol consumption can cause malnourishment.
 People who drink large quantities of alcohol may not eat regularly.
-They may also vomit as a result of drinking so much.
-Not eating enough and/or vomiting leads to periods of starvation in which the body further reduces its insulin production.
-Therefore, to get energy, the body begins to break down fats, leading to ketoacidosis.
+They may also vomit as a result of drinking too much.
+Not eating enough or vomiting can lead to periods of starvation.
+This further reduces the body’s insulin production.

 The symptoms of alcoholic ketoacidosis will vary based on how much alcohol you have consumed.
 Symptoms will also depend on the amount of ketones in your bloodstream.
 Common symptoms of alcoholic ketoacidosis include: